pranavad/pyglatin/README.md

 ~~This is not a true representation of Pig Latin, but it is close enough.~~

 The script translates the files with the vanilla Pig Latin rules.
-The reverse translation adds the letter y to all words starting with y.
+The reverse translation adds the letter y to all words starting with vowels.

 For example -